meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 When the `sort` ranking rule is in a **lower** position, sorting is relevant: results will be very relevant, but might not always follow the order defined by the user.

-Unlike other ranking rules, `sort` is only active for queries containing the `sort` search parameter ([See Sort Search Parameter](0118-search-api.md#1213-sort)).
+Unlike other ranking rules, `sort` is only active for search queries containing the `sort` search parameter ([See Sort Search Parameter](0118-search-api.md#1213-sort)).
 If a search request does not contain `sort`, this ranking rule will be ignored.

 If a field has values of different types across documents, Meilisearch will give precedence to numbers over strings.
-This means documents with numeric field values will be ranked higher than those with string values.
+It means documents with numeric field values will be ranked higher than those with string values.

 ##### 3.1.1.6.
 Exactness Ranking Rule

-Results are sorted by the similarity of the matched words with the query words.
-Ranks documents that contain exactly the same terms as the ones queried first.
+Results are sorted by the similarity of the matched words with the query words. `exactness` ranks documents that contain exactly the same terms as the ones queried first.

 ### 3.1.2.
 Custom Ranking Rules

-Meilisearch supports two custom rules that can be added to the ranking rules setting: one for ascending sort and one for descending sort.
+Meilisearch supports two custom rules expression that can be added to the ranking rules setting: one for ascending sort and one for descending sort.

 To add a custom ranking rule, the attribute name must be specified and followed by a colon (`:`) and either `asc` for ascending order or `desc` for descending order.